Meet The Supply Pastor

 Sean married his classmate, the former Jhaniqua Farrar of Cary, NC!
 She is a graduate of both Bennett College for Women and Duke Divinity School.
-They have one son, Zachary K. H. Palmer, even though they both have origins in large families.
+They have one son, Zachary K. H. Palmer, who keeps them on their toes.
 Jhaniqua currently works for the YWCA of Wilmington, and is an active member of the Wilmington community through service in Alpha Kappa Alpha Sorority, Inc., Jack & Jill of America, The Young Professional Board of Step Up Wilmington, The Advisory Board of Parents as Teachers for Smart Start, and the Advisory Committee for Feast Down East.

 Like his wife, Sean is active in a variety of organizations that capture his love for the church, culture and community.
 He serves as the Director of Education for the Gamma Kappa Lambda Chapter of Alpha Phi Alpha.
 As well, Sean is a National Parks Services Commissioner for the Gullah-Geechee Cultural Heritage Corridor.
 Sean also serves on the executive board of the Association for Black Cultural Centers, and still finds time to advise local student groups at the University.
-Sean is an avid reader, writer, and teacher.
+Sean is an avid reader, writer, and educator.
 His love for community is rooted in John 15:13, where it says "Greater love hath no man than this, than a man lay down his life for his friends."
 To this end he is a mentor of young people, a developer of budding leaders, and an advocate for the disenfranchised.